-The Content Stream is assigned a Type value by the most upstream HDCP Transmitter based on instructions received from the Upstream Content Control Function.
+Content Streams are assigned a Type value by the most upstream HDCP Transmitter based on instructions received from the Upstream Content Control Function.

-The STREAM_ID, assigned to the Content Stream, is followed by its assigned Type value in the RepeaterAuth_Stream_Manage message.
+The STREAM_ID, assigned to each Content Stream, is followed by its assigned Type value in the RepeaterAuth_Stream_Manage message.
+All Content Streams transmitted by the HDCP Transmitter to the HDCP Repeater, after HDCP Encryption, are assigned Type values.

 Syntax No. of Bytes

 RepeaterAuth_Stream_Manage{

 msg_id (=16) 1

 seq_num_M 3

-k 2
+k T 2

 StreamID_Type 2^{k}

 }